ahmedsherif304/AutoMazeSlovingCar/README.md

 # AutoMazeSlovingCar
-a code in c that was made for a care to solve a maze automatically the microcontroller is arduino and i used some sensors like ultrasonic sensor that detect the small distancess
+a code in c that was made for a car to solve a maze automatically the microcontroller is arduino and i used some sensors like ultrasonic sensor that detect the small distancess